 Our first official day in Edinburgh was filled with the stories of the city, from the writers who found inspiration there to the grave robbers who startled a corpse.
 Let the exploration begin!

 We started the day off with the Sandemans free walking city tour.
-I’ve mentioned the Sandemans tour group before, taking tours with them in Barcelona, Amsterdam, London, and now Edinburgh.
-These are still some of my favourite tours with some of the best tour guides I’ve ever had, and once again, Sandemans delivered again with not one but two amazing tours to blow us away on our first day.
+I’ve mentioned the Sandemans tour group before, having taken tours with them in Barcelona, Amsterdam, London, and now Edinburgh.
+These are still some of my favourite tours with some of the best tour guides I’ve ever had, and to my delight, Sandemans once again delivered with not one but two amazing tours to blow us away on our first day.

 Our guide’s name was Dave, and he was excellent.
-He had excellent stories to tell and the way he told them was like watching a theatrical performance.
-Stunning, hilarious, and, as always, informative.
+He had fantastic stories to tell, and the way he told them was like watching a theatrical performance.
+Stunning, hilarious, and, as always, full of juicy details about the past.

 The tour started on the Royal Mile, which is the street that leads from Edinburgh Castle down to Holyrood Palace.
 Here, we passed by Deacon Brodie’s Tavern, and learned about the man behind the name.
-He was a man of two personalities – publicly, he was known practically as a saint, but privately he was all about gambling, drinking, and the ladies.
-He lost so much money he went severely, and dangerously, into debt, owing people you do not want to have to owe.
+He was a man of two personalities: publicly, he was known practically as a saint, but privately he was all about gambling, drinking, and the ladies.
+He lost so much money he went severely, and dangerously, into debt, owing people you do not want to owe.
 So what’s a guy in debt to do?
-Well, Deacon Brodie decided to rob people’s houses.
-Because of his position, he had the keys to several well-to-do places around the city, so he made copies of those keys and began to steal from their homes.
+Well, Deacon Brodie decided to rob people’s houses (as you do).
+Because of his position, he had the keys to several well-to-do places around the city, so he made copies of those keys and began to steal from the rich (and give to the… well, to himself).

 People were in full panic over this.
-Nobody knew how the thief was getting in and out, doors weren’t broken at all; it was like a phantom was slipping into people’s houses at night – which is exactly what they thought was happening.
+Nobody knew how the thief was getting in and out because no doors were ever broken; it was like a phantom was slipping into people’s houses at night – which is exactly what they thought was happening.
 They had to get to the bottom of these house invasions quickly, so who should be put in charge of solving the crime, but Deacon Brodie himself!
 Because of this, he got away with it for a long time, but he was eventually found out and caught.
 The split personality of this important man caught the interest of another important man, several decades later – and thus “The Strange Case of Dr. Jekyll and Mr. Hyde” was born.

 Also here was where J.K.
 Rowling is said to have walked when struggling with writer’s block, and several names on the gravestones scattered around the joint may sound familiar to the Potter fans among us – McGonagall, Tom Riddle…

-There’s also the tomb for George Mackenzie, or Bloody Mackenzie, who was a torturer in his time.
-Those who dare to enter his tomb claim to suffer from fainting, awaking to discover long claw marks running down their cheeks.
+But perhaps most interesting of all is the tomb for George Mackenzie, or Bloody Mackenzie, who tortured people for a living (fun guy!).
+Those who dare enter his tomb now claim to suffer from fainting, awaking to discover long claw marks running down their cheeks.
+Needless to say, I said “No, thank you!” to Mr. Mackenzie and went on my way.

 That’s just a snippet of the stories we were told on our first tour.
 Once that had finished, we wandered around on our own for a bit, exploring the nooks and crannies and popping into some of the shops.